odh-labs/predictive-maint/docs/administrator-setup.md

 ## Allocate enough resources for the demo/workshop
 As a Cluster Administrator, add sufficient MachineSets/Nodes to cater for your class size.
-This has been roughly calculated at one AWS m5.4.xlarge Machine per user.
-Though thjis calculation need to be retested and refined.
+This has been roughly calculated at one AWS m5.4xlarge Machine per user.
+Though this calculation needs to be retested and refined - as it is likely too much.